MobileFirst-Platform-Developer-Center/PreemptiveLoginWeb/README.md

 3. In the MobileFirst Console → PreemptiveLoginWeb → Security, map the `accessRestricted` scope to the `UserLogin` security check.
 4. In a browser, load the URL [http://localhost:9081/sampleapp](http://localhost:9081/sampleapp).

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0

+### Third Party
+This sample makes use of:

+* Nodejs to load RequireJS
+* RequireJS to load the MobileFirst SDK

 ### License
 Copyright 2016 IBM Corp.